benbarker04/battle-ships/README.md

 The Board class stores the board size, the number of ships, the position of the ships, guesses against the board, and details such as the board type (player's board or the computer's) and the player's name.

-The class also has methods to play the game, such as `print_board` method to print out the current board, a `place_ships` method to place the ships onto the board.
+The class also has methods to play the game, such as `print_board` method to print out the current board and a `place_ships` method to place the ships onto the board.

 ## Testing

 I have manually tested the project by doing the following:
 - Passed the code through the PEP8 linter.
-- Given invalid inputs: strings when numbers were expected, out of bounds inputs, same input twice.
+- Given invalid inputs: strings when numbers were expected, out-of-bounds inputs, same input twice.
 - Tested in the code terminal and the Code Institue Heroku terminal.

 ### Bugs

-- When i deployed my porject to Code Institute's mock terminal for Heroku i found no bugs.
+- When I deployed my project to Code Institute's mock terminal for Heroku I found no bugs.

 ### Validator Testing

 - PEP8
-   - The only issue I had and is still left unresolved is when i passed my code through the PEP8 linter it came back saying some of my lines were to long, i spent a while trying to resolve this issue but found no solution if i had more time i would like to figure out how to solve this issue.
+   - The only issue I had and is still left unresolved is when I passed my code through the PEP8 linter it came back saying some of my lines were to long, i spent a while trying to resolve this issue but found no solution if i had more time i would like to figure out how to solve this issue.

 ## Deployment